 If you haven’t visited Etsy before, chances are you may have heard that it is the “Amazon.com” but exclusively featuring independent artisans and purveyors of the do-it-yourself arts and crafts movement.
 Etsy features a similar, easy to use platform like Amazon that allows you to search for a product, read and write reviews and also interact with the seller.
 If you are looking for a more personal touch for your mala beads purchase, Etsy is a more artistic, independent alternative to Amazon and can open the doors for your opportunity to have an artist custom-make a mala necklace or bracelet for your liking.

 - Top Pick for Mala Beads on Amazon – Amazon is my usual go-to, one-stop gift shop for all my shopping needs; Reiki and meditation related items included.
 If I need to buy a speciality item for my spiritual practice (in this case, my search for the best mala beads), I’ll typically try Amazon first because I can find a simple, well-made product at a reasonable price.
-Since I value a unique flavor to my aesthetics, I’ll typically go after something that has a significant amount of reviews and no other seller is carrying.
-My favorite pick for mala beads on Amazon is the MeruBeads Premium Mala Beads Necklace.
-MeruBeads has a beautiful variety of mala beads in a variety of high-grade precious gemstones (such as Amethyst, Tiger’s Eye, and Obsidian, just to name a few).
-Each mala necklace varies depending on the intention the user has for their use and even comes with a special booklet with instructions, tips, and mantras for use.
+Since I value a unique flavor to my aesthetics, my favorite pick for mala beads is the MeruBeads Premium Mala Beads Necklace.
+MeruBeads has a beautiful variety of mala beads in high-grade precious gemstones (such as Amethyst, Tiger’s Eye, and Obsidian, just to name a few).
+Each mala necklace varies depending on the intention you might have in your heart and even comes with a special booklet with instructions, tips, and mantras for deeper connection.
 MeruBeads is one of the most thoughtful, user-friendly and well-designed mala beads brands around.
 Again, I’m pleased to disclose that I was recently invited to join them as a Brand Ambassador!
 They’ve even offered an exclusive discount code to apply at checkout on Amazon.
 Enter “LOVLIGHT” to receive an additional 25% off savings!

 - Top Pick for Mala Beads on Easy – Over on Etsy, I really love the mala bead offerings designed by BeginWithinJewelry (in particular, this stunning 108-bead Amethyst necklace, featuring an ivory Buddha guru bead).
 This is a very sweet, beautifully made mala mead necklace.
 BeginWithinJewelry sources some of the most precious, high-grade materials as an homage to the powerful, transformative beauty of the mantras to be invoked.
 Each of their mala necklaces features beautiful, high-quality gold-gilled beads, lavish and durable elastic thread or cord, and semiprecious gems and stones for beads.
 The seller offers a variety of unique colors (including gems, threads, and guru beads), lengths, and will also happily create a unique, custom order for you or a loved one.